kubernetes-study-guide/Kubernetes-Study-Guide/Section-09-replicasets/06_updating_replicasets/transcript.md

 kubectl scale replicaset --replicas=5 rs-httpd
 ```

-It's not good practice to do it this way espeically in a production environment since it will cause a downtime.
+It's not good practice to do it this way especially in a production environment since it will cause a downtime.

-So as I mentioned earlier, the proper way of rolling out this kind of change is by using Kubernetes Deployments, and we'll cover that later in the course.
+The proper way of rolling out this kind of change is by using Kubernetes Deployments, and we'll cover that next.